tonsky/rum/README.md

 (rum/with-key (my-component "args") 77)
 ```

-To define arbitrary properties and methods on a component class, specify `:class-properties` map in a mixin:
+To define arbitrary properties and methods on a component class, specify a `:class-properties` map in a mixin:

 ```clojure
 (rum/defc comp < { :class-properties { ... } }